 10.202.
 From the captive insurance's perspective, the fact that the captive insurance is exposed to the downside outcome of the insured risk and to the possibility of significant loss could be an indicator that the insurance risk has been assumed by the captive insurance.
 In addition, the assumption of the insurance risk can only take place if the captive insurance has a realistic prospect of being able to satisfy claims in the event of the risk materialising, i.e. the captive insurance needs to have access to funding to bear the consequences of the playing out of the insured risk.
-Determining whether the captive insurance has the financial capacity to assume the risk requires consideration of the capital readily available to the captive and its options realistically available.
-In particular, when the captive insurance invests the premiums into the insured entities within the MNE group, the relation between the captive insurance's capacity to satisfy the claims and the financial positions of those other MNEs would be central to Chapter I analysis.
+Determining whether the captive insurance has the financial capacity to assume the risk requires consideration of the captive insurance invests the premiums into the insured entities within the MNE group, the relation between the captive insurance's capacity to satisfy the claims and the financial positions of those other MNEs would be central to Chapter I analysis.